Pandawan/GarlicRecipes/src/content/wallet-win.md

 This should give you information about your balance, wallet, when your last transaction was...
 <br>

+## Step 4.
+Sending To Someone Else
+If you ever wish to send Garlicoin to someone.
+You can use this command `garlicoin-cli sendtoaddress <bitcoinaddress> <amount>`.

 That's it!
 You are done!

 # Troubleshooting